Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Acknowledgements

 \section{Acknowledgements}

-SH and PP are supported by the EPSRC CDT in Modern Statistics and Statistical Machine Learning [grant number EP/S023151/1].
+SH is supported by the EPSRC CDT in Modern Statistics and Statistical Machine Learning [grant number EP/S023151/1].
+PP is supported by the EPSRC CDT in Modern Statistics and Statistical Machine Learning [EP/S023151/1], a Google PhD Fellowship, and an NSERC Postgraduate Scholarship (PGS D).
 GD was supported by the Engineering and Physical Sciences Research Council [grant number EP/Y018273/1].
+The authors would like to thank James Thornton for helpful discussions.